sidmadala/TigerCompiler/live+reg/README.md

 Main.main "/path/to/test.tig";

 TODO:
 CH.
-11 - Liveness Analysis
+10 - Liveness Analysis
 - [ ] implement MakeGraph module that turns a list of Assem instructions into a flow graph. use the given Graph structure
 - [ ] implement the Liveness module - using either set-equation algoirthm with array of bools or sorted list of temps, or one variable at a time

 CH.
-12 - Register Allocation
+11 - Register Allocation
+- [ ] implement Color
-- [ ] idk i haven't read the chapter yet
+- [ ] implement RegAlloc